junglesta/wherenodoctor/_posts/2016-01-01-22-health-and-sicknesses-of-older-people.md

 ## Weakness, Tiredness, and Eating Habits

 Old people understandably have less energy and strength than when they were younger, but they will become even weaker if they do not eat well.
-Although older people often do not eat very much, they should eat some body building and protective foods every day (see pages 110 to 111).
+Although older people often do not eat very much, they should eat some body building and protective foods every day (see pages [page 110](#page-110)to [page 111](#page-111)).

 ## Swelling of the Feet